-Miami Bankruptcy Attorney Jose I. Miceli, Esq. can assist with your student loan problem.
+A Miami Bankruptcy Attorney can assist with your student loan problem.
 If you are in default with your student loans, Miceli Law, P.A. can assist you in getting out of default.
-Failure to pay your student loans can lead to wage garnishments, social security offsets and income tax seizures.
+Failure to pay your student loans can lead to wage garnishments, social security offsets, and income tax seizures.
 Your student loan creditor can also sue you in court for defaulting.
-Our law office may be able to stop these forms of collection action.
-If your credit is affected by your student loans, our firm can assist you with improving your credit into a repayment plan that you can afford and in some instances, some may obtaining a partial or complete loan forgiveness.
+Our law office may be able to stop these forms of collection actions.
+If your credit is affected by your student loans, our firm can assist you with improving your credit into a repayment plan that you can afford and in some instances, some may obtain partial or complete loan forgiveness.

 There are several types of Student Loans:

 - Federal Student Loans: Federal student loans are made by the government, with terms and conditions that are set by law, and include many benefits (such as fixed interest rates and income-driven repayment plans) not typically offered with private loans.

 - Private Student Loans: These loans are generally issued by private organizations such as banks, credit unions, and state-based or state-affiliated organizations, and have terms and conditions that are set by the lender.
 Private student loans are generally more expensive than federal student loans.
 If there is a default on private loans, a guarantor pays the financial institution.
 Although these loans are more difficult to manage, there are still solutions they may be able to offer you.

 After you graduate from your educational facility or are no longer a full-time student, your repayment schedule begins.
 In most cases, you have a grace period of no more than 9 months to start to repay your loans and in some instances less time.